 Now, rotate the stage such that the plane of interest is perpendicular to the incident beam.
 This will minimize the beam footprint and maximize the spatial resolution.[1]

-Close up top view of the sample rotating some 360 degrees until it is facing the right direction.
+Close up top view of the sample rotating some 180 degrees until it is facing the right direction.
+This Shot was done with a Go-Pro and will be Uploaded with the SCREEN CAPTURES _ The Center of rotation (The sample) is between the two screws of the sample holder.
+Take 2 is the correct one.

 Requirements: Stage needs to be aligned to center of rotation already.
 Use either camera from videographer (limited space) or Go-Pro from DESY.

-If you will be performing multi-modal measurements, place the detectors around the sample, for example for XRF measurements.
+If you will be performing multi-modal measurements, place the detectors around the sample, for example for X-ray fluorescence measurements.
 [1]

 View of XRF detector as it moves in.